anishvedant/Hidden-Keylogger/README.md

 3. Stealth Mode: Enhance stealth capabilities to avoid detection by antivirus software.
 4. Enhanced Keystroke Logging: Improve handling of special key combinations and numeric numpad entries.
 5. Executable File: Convert the script into an executable file that can run in the background and undetectable.
+6. Cross-Platform Support: Extend compatibility to other operating systems like macOS and Linux.

 # Browser History Gathering